turingschool/second-shift/aws1/lessons/3_eb_node.md

 			<img class="section-image" src="{{ site.url }}/assets/images/codepipeline.png" alt="AWS CodePipeline Logo">
 			<h2 class="section-header">Setting up a Pipeline</h2>
 			<p>CodePipline can integrate build and test tools in addition to deploy, but for now, we'll create a pipeline that just watches for a new version of code to be pushed to GitHub, then deploys that code automatically to our Beanstalk environment.</p>
-			<p>First, we'll need to initialize our Rails project as a git project and create a repository on GitHub for the code.</p>
+			<p>First, we'll need to initialize our Node project as a git project and create a repository on GitHub for the code.</p>
 			<ul>
 				<li>From the command line, do <code>git init</code>, <code>git add .</code>, and <code>git commit -m 'Initial commit'</code>.</li>
 				<li>In your GitHub account, create a new repository and push your code to it.</li>